 From Cost Center to Strategic Growth: How Deep Tech Is Transforming Manufacturing for the Sustainable Economy

-This year’s forum features a dual-track format, with both the main conference and startup showcase taking place on the same floor of Building 303, offering a seamless environment for networking, dialogue, and discovery.
+This year’s forum features a dual-track format, with both the main conference and startup expo taking place on the same floor of Building 303, offering a seamless environment for networking, dialogue, and discovery.

 🥂 Invite-Only Demo Day + Reception – Monday, September 22